Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats

 An alignment is \emph{proper} if it \begin{inparaenum}[] \item represents a trace $t$, this is $\lbl(\filterSyncDFA)=t$, and \item both $\fnSyncDFA(\filterSyncDFA)$ and $\fnSyncRG(\filterSyncRG)$ are paths through the DAFSA and the reachability graph from a source node to one of the final nodes, respectively. \end{inparaenum} We refer to the set of all proper alignments as $\properAlignments(\dfa,\rg)$.

 Intuitively, an alignment represents the number of operations to transform a trace (path in the DAFSA) into a path in the reachability graph.
-An synchronizations in an alignment can be associated with a cost, the standard cost function~\cite{ILP-Alignment,ReissnerCDRA17} is defined next, where a weight of 1 is assigned to a synchronization with $\lhide$ and $\rhide$ operations, and 0 to the synchronizations with $\match$ operations, find the formal definition next.
+Synchronizations in an alignment can be associated with a cost, which can be defined individually for each activity with domain-specific knowledge.
+For simplicity purposes, we use the standard cost function~\cite{ILP-Alignment,ReissnerCDRA17}, where a weight of 1 is assigned to a synchronization with $\lhide$ and $\rhide$ operations, and 0 to the synchronizations with $\match$ operations.
+The formal definition is given next.